-This post brought to you by Campbell’s Slow Cooker Sauces.
+This Easy Beef Stew post is sponsored by Campbell’s Slow Cooker Sauces.
 The content and opinions expressed below are that of Spiced.

 With Old Man Winter right around the corner, it’s time to settle in to some tasty comfort food.
 How about this Easy Beef Stew with Rosemary Biscuit Topping for dinner tonight?